Rungrukuk/Data-Structure-And-Algorithms/README.md

 );
 ```

-Similarity-based scoring is used for non-exact matches.

 ---

 ## 🔧 Advanced Usage

 * Reset all practices in a category
-* Reset only HARD difficulties
+* Reset only Hard difficulties
 * Generate new problem templates
-* Custom sorting using `ProblemComparators`

 ---

-## 🧪 Testing Strategy

-* Unit tests for orchestrators, utilities, and infrastructure
-* Integration tests for end-to-end flow
-* Architecture compliance tests

 ---